kexiZeroing/shopping-cart/README.md

-This project was bootstrapped and Styled-Components with [Create React App](https://github.com/facebook/create-react-app).
+This project was used Bootstrap and Styled-Component with [Create React App](https://github.com/facebook/create-react-app).

 Build with Netlify, seeing https://shopping-kexi.netlify.com/